jizhang/jizhang.github.com/source/_drafts/form-handling-in-vuex-strict-mode.md

 ## Local Copy

-The first solution is to copy the form data from Vuex store to local state, do normal two-way binding, and commit to store when form is submitted.
+The first solution is to copy the form data from Vuex store to local state, do normal two-way binding, and commit to store when user submits the form.

 `src/components/LocalCopy.vue`